RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: RGI symmetry ratio

 Although $\kappa_{AB}(t)$ is a valid probe, its dependence on $t$ and the statistical fluctuations at individual times make a channel-wide comparison of symmetry breaking cumbersome.
 A more robust global measure is obtained by integrating over Euclidean time, which sums the spectral weight in each channel.
-We therefore define the \textit{regularized susceptibility} for channel $A$.
-The contact term at $t=0$ is subtracted to remove the short-distance singularity; for flavor-singlet and Cartan nonsinglet channels with scalar or tensor Dirac structure (for which the vacuum expectation value $\langle\bar{q}\Gamma_A t^a q\rangle$ is nonzero), the vacuum contribution is also subtracted.
-The integration runs over $t \in (0, 1/T)$, where $T$ is the temperature, with the $t=0$ contact term excluded:
+We therefore define the \textit{bare susceptibility} for channel $\Gamma$ at temperature $T$ as the integral of the correlator over the thermal circle,